Ansteys in Dorset consist of three principal and independent major Anstey sub-branches (all of which descend from the medieval Ansteys), being:

 The Dorset (II) Anstey sub-branch

-The Dorset (II) Ansteys are likely a sub-branch of the Sussex (I) Ansteys.
-The sub-branch began in 1514 when “James Anstey husbandman” appeared in Tarrant Crawford; hence Tarrant Crawford is the principal and root Anstey sub-branch of the Dorset (II) Ansteys.
+The Dorset (II) Ansteys are very likely a sub-branch of the Sussex (I) Ansteys – they are almost certainly NOT a sub-branch of the Dorset (I) Ansteys (see above).
+The Dorset (II) Anstey sub-branch began in 1514 when “James Anstey husbandman” appeared in Tarrant Crawford; hence Tarrant Crawford is the principal and root Anstey sub-branch of the Dorset (II) Ansteys.
 James had a son Richard who married the unusually named ‘Warborough’ in Tarrant Crawford, and their male Anstey descendants spawned the various Dorset (II) Anstey sub-branches in existence today, which are dealt with on the Tarrant Crawford Ansteys page.

 Currently we have begun uploading information on the following Dorset (II) Anstey sub-branches:

 - East Stoke Ansteys